DimitrivC/Final_Project/DESIGN.md

       Required: data from the intent from Main_Activity is taken and put in special table; table.
   (2) See what charity has the highest expected utility in a separate field.
       Required: box for that content; data has to be taken from intent from Main_Activity.
-  (3) If the charitiy with the highest expected utility was selected rather than inserted, there is a button she can click to direct herself to the website of the charity.
+  (3) If the charitiy with the highest expected utility was selected rather than inserted:
+    (3.1) There is a button she can click to direct herself to the website of the charity.
       Required: button with text "Go to the website of "insert charity name here""(xml); onClick function added to button (xml); onClick  function for button (java) containing: method for going to website of charity; finishig this activity?
 No, don't think so.
-  (4) Click on a button with the text "Share calculations" to share the calculation & results with other users.
+    (3.2) Click on a button with the text "Share calculations" to share the calculation & results with other users.
       Required:
+  (4) If the charity was named rather than selected, there is no button to share or to go to the website, but just the name of the charity.
+  (5) If several charities have the highest expected utility, all are shown.
+If they were selected, they can be forwarded to the website, and the expected utility can also be shared.
+Also, there's a button with the text "Recalculate."
+If the user clicks this, she will be directed to Main_Activity, and only the charities with previously the hihgest expected utility were shown, now with empty tables.
-  (5) Click on a button with the text "Show other calculations" to see calculations shared by others via Firebase.
+  (6) Click on a button with the text "Show other calculations" to see calculations shared by others via Firebase.
     Required:
+  (7) Click on a button with the text "Do another calculation" to go back to Main_Activity to start again.
+    Required:
-  (5) Click on button with text "Log out" to log out.
+  (8) Click on button with text "Log out" to log out.
     Required: button with text "Log out" (xml); onClick for that button (xml); onClick for that button (java) containing: function to log out from Firebase & redirect to Login_Activity via intent.
 (iii) Also required:
   (a) Check if the user is logged in via Firebase.
 If not, she will be directed to Login_Activity.
 If she is, nothing happens (so she remains on the page).